ourpalace/ourcord/CONTRIBUTING.md

 * Each pull request should implement **ONE** feature or bugfix.
 If you want to add or fix more than one thing, submit more than one pull request.
 * Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
-* Be aware that the pull request review process is not immediate, and is generally proportional to the size of the pull request.
+* Be aware that the pull request review process is not immediate, and is generally proportional to the numbrt of comments of the pull request.
 * Do not commit changes to files that are irrelevant to your feature or bugfix (`.gitignore``).
 * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 * Be willing to accept criticism and work on improving your code.
 ----

 ## Your First Contribution

+Unsure where to begin contributing to OurCord?
+You can start by looking through these beginner and help-wanted issues:

+* Beginner issues (Issues which should only require a few lines of code, and a test or two).
+* Help wanted issues (Issues which should be a bit more involved than beginner issues).

+Both issue lists are sorted by total number of comments.
+While not perfect, number of comments is a reasonable proxy for impact a given change will have.

+If you want to read about using OurCord or developing tutorials for OurCord bots, the OurCord documentation is free and available online.
+You can find the source to the documentation [here]().